“I would not suffer cruelties and indignities perpetrated against me or those close to me to pass without consequence.”

 GM: They’re premed assignments.
 The ones she’s supposed to be doing well at.

 But that’s something to deal with later.
 Celia makes the four-minute walk to Audubon Place with her muffins in hand.
 She flashes her ID past the guards and knocks on the door to Paul’s home.
-It’s an expensive-looking, three-story house with a wide driveway and impeccably-maintained yard with several neat rows of trees and flowerbeds.
+It’s an expensive-looking, three-story house with a wide driveway.
+There’s an impeccably-maintained yard with several neat rows of trees and flowerbeds.
 A Porsche and BMW sit in front of the house.

 There are several Blackwatch guards outside, too.
 Celia isn’t sure what they’re even doing there.
 They question her suspiciously, even inspect her muffins, and then knock on the door for her.